 Definitions

-For a formal reductions of parsimonious reductions, we first define a computational problem as a tuple of a language with a corresponding solution set, which include the certificates encoded as strings of 0s and 1s.
+For a formal definition of parsimonious reductions, we first define a computational problem as a tuple of a language with a corresponding solution set, which include the certificates encoded as strings of 0s and 1s.

 Definition (Computational problem) A computational problem $\Pi$ is a tuple $(\mathcal{I},\mathcal{S})$, such that